MongoDB Source

 To run the MongoDB Driver, configure the following files with your specific credentials and settings:

-: MongoDB connection details.catalog.json
+: MongoDB connection details.streams.json

 : List of collections and fields to sync (generated using the Discover command).write.json